- Chris Gorak

 - Mary McCormac, Rory Cochrane, Tony Perez, Scotty Noyd Jr.

 - Release Date

-Cochrane and McCormac give sympathetic performances, they just aren’t believable as a couple.
+Cochrane and McCormac give sympathetic performances; they just aren’t believable as a couple.
 Scenes with Cochrane running about his confined, now-sealed home sweating and swollen have an incredible effect, recalling his equally paranoid performance in A Scanner Darkly.
 McCormac’s scenes on the outside, wailing and desperate to get indoors, disturb the viewer with their realistic terrorist-disaster tone.
-And yet, Brad and Lexi remain separated by the house, sometimes just a sheath of plastic—perhaps if the film had shown us how vital their connection was, we might be more impacted by their separation.
+And yet, Brad and Lexi remain separated by the house, sometimes just a sheath of plastic.
+Perhaps if the film had shown us how vital their connection was, we might be more impacted by their separation.

 I was reminded of last year’s thriller Bug, another confined psychological experiment that takes place almost exclusively in a seedy hotel room.
-As directed by William Friedkin, the story maintained its claustrophobic space as a necessary breeding ground for the schizophrenia therein.
-Upon comparison, I realize Gorak spends too much time outside of the house, following Lexi about as she makes her last calls to loved ones and finds dead birds about the lawn.
+As directed by William Friedkin, the story maintained its claustrophobic space as a necessary breeding ground for the schizophrenia inside.
+Upon comparison, I realize Gorak spends too much time outside of the house, following Lexi about as she makes her last calls to loved ones and finds dead birds on the lawn.
 Perhaps if Gorak kept his film indoors with Brad, leaving everything outside in the chaotic “contaminated” area a paranoid mystery, the film could have worked toward its palpable Twilight Zone intent.
-Instead, there’s an entertaining 95-minutes here, even some commendable acting, all leading up to a shocking finale that’s well worth tolerating the occasional slow spot or unfulfilled idea.
+Instead, there’s an entertaining 95 minutes here, even some commendable acting, all leading up to a shocking finale that’s well worth tolerating the occasional slow spot or unfulfilled idea.